Understanding Bell locality tests at colliders: Introduction

-In current collider experiments it is not possible to perform direct spin measurements, let alone to select measurement settings.
-This is so because the particles involved decay in a very short time, typically smaller than $10^{-12}$ s.
-Instead, the spin density operators are reconstructed from angular distributions, assuming the standard model (SM) for the matching between angular observables and spin observables.
+In current collider experiments it is not possible to perform direct spin measurements, let alone select measurement settings.
+This is so because the particles involved decay in a very short time, typically less than $10^{-12}$ s.
+Instead, the spin density matrices are reconstructed from angular distributions, assuming the standard model (SM) for the matching between angular observables and spin observables.
 Such procedure allows one to test properties of the {\em quantum} state produced in the collision.

 This is a suitable approach to test quantum entanglement, which, by definition, is a {\em quantum} property that occurs when the state of a system cannot be defined without referring to the state of another system.
 In practice, one reconstructs from experiment —totally or partially— the (quantum) density matrix and applies the Peres-Horodecki criterion for entanglement~\cite{Peres:1996dw,Horodecki:1997vt} or an alternative one.
-Of course, such procedure implies the assumption of quantum mechanics (QM).
+Of course, such a procedure implies the assumption of quantum mechanics (QM).
 This is the strategy followed in recent ATLAS and CMS analyses that established entanglement in $t\bar t$ production~\cite{ATLAS:2023fsd,CMS:2024pts,CMS:2024zkc}.

 Bell nonlocality, in contrast, is a statement about correlations between measurement outcomes in spatially separated subsystems and does not rely on the formalism of QM.
 Therefore, it is a notion distinct from entanglement.
 The point, of course, is that, unlike QM, any local hidden-variable theory (LHVT) must satisfy Bell inequalities, such as the Clauser–Horne–Shimony–Holt (CHSH) inequality~\cite{Clauser:1969ny}.
 A genuine test of Bell nonlocality requires performing independent measurements on each subsystem with randomly chosen settings, ensuring causal separation.
-This makes impossible to perform loophole-free tests of nonlocality in current collider experiments, as it was early realised~\cite{Abel:1992kz}.
+This makes it impossible to perform loophole-free nonlocality tests in current collider experiments, as was early realised~\cite{Abel:1992kz}.

 Certainly, for {\it quantum} systems in pure states, entanglement implies Bell nonlocality (and the other way around), but for mixed states it does not.
-E.g. for Werner states~\cite{Werner:1989zz}, which are entangled, the results of all projective measurements can be described by a LHVT (and thus respect any Bell inequality), stressing the different nature of entanglement and nonlocality.
+E.g. for some Werner states~\cite{Werner:1989zz}, which are entangled, the results of all projective measurements can be described by a LHVT (and thus respect any Bell inequality), stressing the different nature of entanglement and nonlocality.